anonymous2012000/code-31-03-25/README.md

   * number of polynomials (denoted as `number_of_poly`)
   * degree of polynoials (denoted as `degree_pi`)
   * number of experiments (denoted as `number_of_experiments`)

+# Difference between `main-UP.cpp` and `main-UP-wRR.cpp`

+The library `main-UP.cpp` uses the unforgeable polynoimals where the verification is based on polynomial factoriztion, whereas `main-UP-wRR.cpp` implements the unforgeable polynoimals with a random root whose verification is more efficient and is based on polynoimal evalaation.